top of page

 Medova Plans are not Insurance Plans

 The Medova Lifestyle Health Plans are self-funded employer-sponsored benefit plans.
 Medova, in its administration of the Lifestyle Plans, was not the insurer of any Lifestyle Plan but was only the Third-Party Administrator (“TPA”) of the Plans.
-In a self-funded benefit plan, the Sponsoring Employer retains the ultimate liability to ensure that all medical claims incurred by the plan are paid.
+In a self-funded benefit plan, the Employer Plan Sponsor retains the ultimate responsibility to ensure that all medical claims incurred by the plan are paid.

 That decision of course is yours, but you may want to consider whether your state has an entity that handles ERISA health plans.
 ERISA refers to plans covered by the federal Employee Retirement Income Security Act of 1974, as amended (ERISA) and state insurance agencies do not have authority over ERISA Plans.
 Some state consumer agencies also do not have authority over actions authorized by federal law, regulation, or rule.

-On July 1, 2021, Medova Healthcare Financial (“Medova”) agreed to be replaced as the Third-Party Administrator (TPA) with Hawaii Mainland Administrators ("HMA") to provide TPA services to the Lifestyle Health Plans.
-An administrative services agreement was entered into by RMI and HMA for TPA services provided to the Lifestyle Plans under RMI’s authority.
-HMA is located in Tempe, AZ.
-HMA changed its name to Verdegard effective January 1, 2024.
-Verdegard has notified RMI it is terminating the contract as of July 31, 2024.
+On July 1, 2021, Medova Healthcare Financial (“Medova”) agreed to be replaced as the TPA with Hawaii Mainland Administrators ("HMA") to provide TPA services to the Lifestyle Health Plans.
+HMA changed its name to Verdegard Administrators effective January 1, 2024.
+Verdegard’s TPA services for the Plans ended effective July 31, 2024.

 As of June 30, 2022, all Health Plans covered by Appendix A have termed.
 Any claim with a date of service after June 30, 2022, would not be covered by a Medova Lifestyle Health Plan as all Medova Lifestyle Health Plans termed on or before that date.